-- 1.1 Updates on the delivery of the Queensway Gateway Road project (the Project) were provided to the Accountability Board (the Board) in February and July 2020.
-The updates set out the current position in relation to the land acquisition issues which are impacting on the delivery of the final section of the new road and which represent a significant risk to delivery.
-It was noted that the Board will be provided with regular updates on the Project whilst work continues to address the ongoing land acquisition delays. - 1.2 The purpose of this report, therefore, is for the Board to receive a further update on the delivery of the Project.
+- 1.1 The purpose of this report is for the Accountability Board (the Board) to receive a further update on the delivery of the Queensway Gateway Road (the Project). - 1.2 The updates set out the current position in relation to the land acquisition issues which are impacting on the delivery of the final section of the new road and which represent a significant risk to delivery. - 1.3 The Board will be provided with regular updates on the Project whilst work continues to address the ongoing land acquisition delays.
+Once the programme for the delivery of the permanent solution has been confirmed, further updates will be provided to the Board on an exception basis, should there be any substantial changes to the project programme.